 A review of international research in the fields of gerontology and information systems confirms the importance to continued Social Wellbeing and good Quality of Life of

-(iii) being independent and in control of everyday affairs, and
+- Being independent and in control of everyday affairs; and,

 Our own research has demonstrated how many seniors who are becoming isolated at home or in care can better achieve these benefits when they learn, with help, to use IT.
 It is definitely not just a matter using IT for its own sake.
 The distinctive aspect of the Living Connected program is that top priority is given to enhancing the wellbeing of clients and each program is customised to the needs of individual clients with provision for ongoing assistance as needed.